ddrohan/dynamic-web-dev-labs/lab05/step_4.md

 #Step 4 - 'Donate'

-So now that we can display a list of the donations initially set up, the second feature we'll implement is our **'Donate'** option where the user can choose an *amount* and a *payment type*.
+So now that we can display a list of the donations currently on the server, the second feature we'll implement is our **'Donate'** option where the user can choose an *amount* and a *payment type*.
 Before we start, have a look again at what we want our completed page to look like

 ![](../images/donationwebapp2.jpg)